containers/toolbox/doc/toolbox-create.1.md

 Creates a new toolbox container.
 You can then use the `toolbox enter` command to interact with the container at any point.

-The toolbox container is an OCI container created from an OCI image.
+A toolbox container is an OCI container created from an OCI image.
 On Fedora the base image is known as `fedora-toolbox`.
 If the image is not present locally, then it is pulled from `registry.fedoraproject.org`.
 The base image is locally customized for the current user to create a second image, from which